xukai92/crawlerfromscratch/README.md

 2. Fetch all links from the website
 3. Visit these links

-But wait, if there is a *cycle*, i.e. website A contains a link to B and B contains a link to A as well, the crawl will never terminate (and our spider will die).
-So we also need to remember which websites we have already visited and avoid visiting them again - easy, just cache it somehow.
+But wait, if there is a **cycle**, i.e. website A contains a link to B and B contains a link to A as well, the crawl will never terminate (and our spider will die).
+So we also need to remember which websites we have already visited and avoid visiting them again - easy, just cache them somehow.
 So the complete flow would be

 0. Put the first url to `to_vist`
 1. Get one url from `to_visit` and add it to `visted`